1.4.2.7. Moving average on Red Pitaya

 end Behavioral;

-Also, copy red_pitaya_scope.v from /RedPitaya-FPGA/rtl/classic to Simple Moving Average/rtl and rename it to loop_scope.v.
+Also, copy red_pitaya_scope.v from /RedPitaya-FPGA/rtl/ to Simple_Moving_Average/rtl and rename it to loop_scope.v.
 Also, change the name of the module inside the file from red_pitaya_scope to loop_scope.

 library IEEE;